sdaulton/TaxiPrediction/Homepage.md

 The subway system digests the lion share of NYC's public transport use, but the 54% of NYC's residents that don't own a car and therefore rely on public transportation still take almost 200 million taxi trips per year!

-### 440 million taxi trips
+### Predicting pickup density using 440 million taxi trips

 Thanks to some [FOIL requests](https://www.dos.ny.gov/coog/freedomfaq.html), data about these taxi trips has been available to the public since last year, making it a data scientist's dream.
 We endeavoured to delve into this gold mine using 2.5 years of NYC taxi trip data - around 440 million records - going from January 2013 to June 2015.

-### Predicting pickup density

 The primary objective of this project was to predict the density of taxi pickups throughout New York City as it changes from day to day and hour to hour.
 So, given a specific location, date and time, can we  predict the number of pickups in that location to a reasonably high accuracy?
 A secondary objective was to also predict the dropoff location.

 ### Making transportation more efficient

+Predictive models like these are interesting for many people, including of course the taxi companies themselves.

 1. **Taxi companies**: Companies can maximize their utilization by diverting the cabs into the locations during specific times
 2. **Traffic planning**: Planners can use the model predictions for traffic management on specific day/time/locations.
 The model can be enhanced in future to incorporate features like weather, holiday etc.
-3. **Data scientists**: It is interesting for data scientist to see how we have modeled location data in a simple way and yet able to get reasonably good predictions
+3. **Data scientists**: It is interesting for data scientists to see how we have modeled location data in a simple way and yet able to get reasonably good predictions

 ### Random forests find the hot spots

 After preparing the data in the cloud with Amazon Web Services, we trained random forests with deep trees to predict the pickup density.
 We did that in two approaches, one which predicts pickup density on an average day of the week (e.g. Mondays).
 A second forest predicts pickup density on a specific day (e.g. May 1, 2015).
 The first performs really well, being able to account for 95% of the variation in the data.
-The second still does reasonable well, predicting density within about a factor of 1.5.
+The second, which also incorporates weather data, still does reasonable well, predicting density within about a factor of 1.5.

-Lastly, we started work on predicting where people wanted to go, based on their pickup location.
+Lastly, we started work on predicting where people wanted to be dropped off, based on their pickup location.
 Initial results aren't terribly good, but we have ideas to improve upon this.

 # Our Approach